-Audits can be performed by internal parties also, as well as by a government entity such as the Internal Revenue Service (IRS).
+Audits can be performed by internal parties and a government entity, such as the Internal Revenue Service (IRS).

 Importance of Auditing

 Audit is an important term used in accounting that describes the examination and verification of a company’s financial records.
-It is to ensure that transactions are represented fairly and accurately.
+It is to ensure that financial information is represented fairly and accurately.

 Also, audits are performed to ensure that financial statements are prepared in accordance with the relevant accounting standards.
 The three primary financial statements are:

 Financial statements are prepared internally by management utilizing relevant accounting standards, such as International Financial Reporting Standards (IFRS) or Generally Accepted Accounting Principles (GAAP).
 They are developed to provide useful information to the following users:

 Financial statements capture the operating, investing, and financing activities of a company through various recorded transactions.
 Because the financial statements are developed internally, there is a high risk of fraudulent behavior by the preparers of the statements.